maizzle/maizzle.com/content/docs/events.md

 ### beforeRender

 Runs after the Template's config has been computed, but just before it is compiled.

-It exposes the Template's config, its HTML, as well as the PostHTML compile function and all Transformers.
+It exposes the Template's config, its HTML and Front Matter, as well as the PostHTML compile function.

 For (a silly) example, let's fetch data from an API and set it as the preheader text: